 The San Diego County Probation Department does not detain adults waiting for trial or serving jail commitments.
-For information on who's in jail, jail locations, and jail contact information, please contact the Sheriff's Department at (858) 974-2222 or Sheriff's web site.
+For information on who's in jail, jail locations, and jail contact information, please contact the Sheriff's Department at (858) 974-2222 or the Sheriff's website.

-The Work Furlough (“WF”) Facility is operated by Correctional Alternatives Incorporated (“CAI”) under contract with the County of San Diego and is located at 551 South 35th Street, San Diego, CA 92113.
-The WF facility houses both male and female county inmates.
-Work Furlough is a sentencing alternative for judges that allow an inmate to maintain employment while serving a custody commitment.
+The Work Furlough (“WF”) and Residential Re-Entry Center ("RRC") Facility is operated by CoreCivic under contract with the County of San Diego and is located at 551 South 35th Street, San Diego, CA 92113.
+The WF/RRC facility houses both male and female county inmates.
+WF and RRC are sentencing alternatives that allow inmates to maintain or search for employment while serving a custodial commitment.

-The WF facility is a community-based custodial setting that provides opportunities for a WF inmate to work and interact in the community while still under custody supervision.
-As such, WF inmates must show maturity and stability while both in the WF facility and the community.
+The WF/RRC facility is a community-based custodial setting that provides opportunities for inmates to work or job search and interact in the community while still under custody supervision.
+As such, WF and RRC inmates must show maturity and stability while both in the WF facility and the community.

-As a participant in the Work Furlough Program, inmates will be allowed to check out of the facility to go to work.
-Inmates will be required to return to the facility each day as soon as the workday is completed.
-The majority of inmates are required to take public transportation; however, some inmates are approved to drive with proper documentation.
-Inmates can also attend school, religious services, and programs like SB38, First Conviction Program, Anger Management and other court-ordered counseling.
-Alcoholics Anonymous/Narcotics Anonymous are offered weekly on-site at the WF facility.
-Inmate’s family and friends will be able to visit on the weekends at the WF facility.
+Participants in the Work Furlough Program are allowed to check out of the facility to go to work, and they are required to return to the facility each day as soon as the workday is completed.
+The majority of participants are required to take public transportation; however, some participants are approved to drive with proper documentation.

-Each defendant sentenced for custody to the WF program will have his or her case reviewed on an individual basis for approval by the Probation Department's Work Furlough Oversight unit.
-Defendants who pose a danger to the community or do not meet employment standards will not be accepted into the program.
+Each client sentenced for custody to the WF or RRC program will have his or her case reviewed on an individual basis for approval by the Probation Department's Work Furlough Oversight unit.
+Clients who pose a danger to the community or do not meet employment standards will not be accepted into the program.

-The following areas of inquiry are included in the screening process for a Work Furlough commitment:
+The following areas of inquiry are included in the screening process for a Work Furlough/Residential Re-Entry Center commitment:

 - Instant offense/Criminal history